 - Cost of software required for the recruitment process The software used in recruiting employees does cost some money, which ultimately adds to the recruitment costs.
 However, I do have to mention that using good applicant-tracking software can help you streamline the hiring process, eliminate unnecessary channels, and ultimately save your resources a bit.

 Indirect costs of recruiting an employee

 - Time invested in the recruitment process The recruitment team puts in a lot of time to see the process through.
 The recruiter, HR staff, or any other executive involved in the recruitment process spends valuable time on it.

 - Decreased productivity levels Recruitment requires time to ensure that a suitable candidate is selected.
 The team responsible for this might have to keep their other jobs on hold for a while.
 In the long run, this will set the company back several dollars.

 - Cost of making a bad choice If a company goes through the rigorous internal recruitment process only to end up with someone who shows a lack of competence over time, they will either train the employee or replace them with another person.
 Either way, significant effort is already invested, and this could have been allocated to other areas of the business.

 Outsourcing a company’s hires

 Staffing agencies are popular among hiring companies for several reasons.

-It may make more sense for a company – especially startups or small scale businesses who don’t have the luxury of spending too much money to take advantage of staffing agencies for their recruitment needs.
+- Reduces the risk of non-compliance with hiring regulations Staffing agencies make sure to comply with hiring regulations of the area.
+An in-house team may not be equipped to handle such aspects of recruitment and the complications that could arise from them.
+It may make more sense for a company – especially startups or small-scale businesses that don’t have the luxury of spending too much money to take advantage of staffing agencies for their recruitment needs.
 Regardless, if companies choose to hire internally or externally, both options offer benefits.
 Hopefully, whoever is added to the team is worthy of that position.